 Syphon Canyon Dam was constructed in 1949.
 DSOD has given the dam a hazard classification of "Extremely High".
 The dam impounds Syphon Reservoir, which stores recycled water for use in the IRWD service area.
 The dam is a compacted earth fill embankment with a crest length of 843 feet.
-It has a barrier height of 59 feet, as measured from the maximum water surface at the spillway crest elevation of 380.4 feet5 to the estimated downstream toe at an elevation of 321.4 feet.
+It has a barrier height of 59 feet, as measured from the maximum water surface at the spillway crest elevation of 380.4 feet7 to the estimated downstream toe at an elevation of 321.4 feet.
 The upstream and downstream faces of the dam are sloped at a 2.5:1 ratio.

 DSOD has not identified any CAS for Syphon Canyon Dam.
 Figure 4-1 is a schematic of the reservoir, showing the dam, spillway, and outlet works.
 A location map, including downstream jurisdictions, was previously provided in Figure 1-1.
+Rattlesnake Canyon Dam, also owned by IRWD, is located approximately 1.4 miles north- northwest of Syphon Canyon Dam; however, Rattlesnake Canyon Dam is not inside the inundation area of Syphon Canyon Dam.